EarthJournalismNetwork/HayatiEkuatorial/README.md

-Ekuatorial
+Hayati.Ekuatorial
 ==========

 WordPress JEO child theme
 -------------------------

+This theme is based on [Ekuatorial](https://github.com/EarthJournalismNetwork/ekuatorial) and was created to power a website at https://hayati.ekuatorial.com/, which is no longer available.

-Install this theme using [JEO parent theme](http://github.com/cardume/jeo)
+To install this theme use [JEO parent theme](https://github.com/EarthJournalismNetwork/jeo)